billstclair/elm-dynamodb-defunct/port-setup.md

 Happy hacking!

-Well, now that I've finished the DynamoDB backend, I can add it to MY application, [Kakuro Dojo](https://kakuro-dojo.com/), and more to come.
+Now that I've finished the DynamoDB backend, I can add it to MY application, [Kakuro Dojo](https://kakuro-dojo.com/), and more to come.